 - Facility placement:

-- Ideally a shippers distribution center or 3PL warehouse should be as close to their high-volume buyers as possible.
+Ideally a distribution center or 3PL warehouse should be as close to their as possible.
 Understanding where your product is being shipped is just as important as identifying your target customer and their buying habits.
 Placing your inventory in key locations can save immense amounts of spend on transportation and inventory relocation if executed effectively.

 - Technology requirements:

-- To execute a successful e-comm business, technology to support inventory management, digital shopping carts, and financials are often required.
+To execute a successful e-commerce business, technology to support inventory management, digital shopping carts, and financials are often required.
 There are many options to support these needs, including Shopify, Woo Commerce, and others.

 - Build your own E-commerce platform, or leverage an existing network: